42ways/onion-architecture-blueprint/README.md

 # Onion Architecture Blueprint

-This project is a blueprint for the so called "Onion Architecture", which is a very popular architectural pattern for domain driven design (DDD).
+This project is a blueprint for the so-called "Onion Architecture", which is a very popular architectural pattern for domain driven design (DDD).

 The basic ideas were published as a